 by fultonbot-Version 1.1

 The editors and writers of magazines like Electronic Games created much of the nomenclature of modern video games.
 Terms like "easter-egg" "playfield" and "shoot-em-up" were all coined within the pages of the first ever video and computer game columns and magazines.
 However, many of the terms they created did not stand the test of time.
+Some were used regularly, but have lost their meaning (see "burn-in" as technology has changed).
 With this list we are trying to note as many of these lost phrases as possible.

 For most of the entries below, we have identified a source.
 This is not necessarily the first use, or the source of the definition, however, it was provided to give some contextual reference to where and when these terms were used.